umbraco/UmbracoDocs/Umbraco-Heartcore/Client-Libraries/Node-JS/index.md

 ## Download and install

-You are able to find the Client library on Github: [Umbraco Heartcore Node.js](https://github.com/umbraco/Umbraco.Headless.Client.NodeJs).
+You can find the Client library on Github: [Umbraco Heartcore Node.js](https://github.com/umbraco/Umbraco.Headless.Client.NodeJs).

 You can either clone or download the Client library from Github or you can install it with npm.